shivanshmishra123/all-frontend-projects/README.md

 # all-frontend-projects
-This repo contains all codes of the project I made during my span on learning and implementing web development.
+This repo contains all codes of the project I am making  during my span on learning and implementing web development.